GMT-458-Web-GIS/geogame-gdereli/README.md

 * This handler is triggered when the flag is dropped on a country shape.
 It checks for a correct match and updates the score if so.

 ## Closures
+* I used closures to manage the game timer, using the closure to access some variables so that it would update the time correctly.
+Thus, as time passed, I checked the value of the timeLeft variable.
+The closure allows each interval function to access the timeLeft variable so that each update occurs at the correct time.

 ## How the Game will look?
 ![image](https://github.com/user-attachments/assets/8c817fe3-b240-44ec-adfb-d7769e9b6c88)